In-person worship CONTINUES WITH ONLINE OPTION

 From 3/28/21: Shawna (Shadow Home – in hospital); Cynthia M.; Laurie’s niece, Alexa; Glenna L.; Ava M.

 From 4/11/21: Don M.; Glenna L.; Linda D.; Cynthia M.; Mac M.; for the ladies at Shadow Home; family members going to court this week.

 Households, Churches, and World Regions of the Month:

 In preparation for each month, 4-5 households from our church family are drawn from a jar filled with slips of paper.

 The congregation is invited to include these households in their daily prayers for the month (or one household per week).

 Every month we pray for a collection of churches in our area (equivalent of 1 per week).

-2. Calvary Baptist, Taylorville – Rev. Steve Switzer
+2. Church of the Nazarene, Taylorville – Rev. Steve Switzer

 Every month we pray for a region of the world.

 Middle East (Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, Turkey,